 A do-node and corresponding return-node for creating loops and task-lists.

-These simple nodes allow you to define loops, task-lists and - as a goodie - no-ops.
-They help structuring your flows by preventing crossed loop-wires and endless flows.
-Take a look at the samples below to understand what I mean.
-You find the sample flows in the doc-folder as well.
+do-return) allow to define loops, task-lists and - as a goodie - no-ops.
+It helps structuring your flows by preventing crossed loop-wires and endless flows.
+(Take a look at the samples below to understand what I mean.
+You find the sample flows in the doc-folder as well.)

 Loops are the most basic usecase for the do-return-nodes.
 Just drag the do-node onto the canvas and wire its first output (task output) to whatever shall be repeatedly done and the second output (done-output) to where the flow shall continue after the loop ended.
 Using the return node you can decide whether you want to execute the loop once again (continue mode) or to end it (done mode).